RadicallyOpen/RadicallyOpen/anorexia.markdown

 RO-DBT was developed at the University of Southampton for patients with disorders of emotional over-control, and the treatment was informed by our clinical partners at the [Haldon Eating Disorders Unit](http://www.devonpartnership.nhs.uk/The-Haldon.474.0.html) in Exeter.

 Our approach to treating anorexia is novel.
-In the video below, XXX explains the effect of RO-DBT on patients and staff at the Haldon Unit:
+In the video below we show the effect of RO-DBT on patients and staff at the Haldon Unit:

 <center>